-Number and Extent of Leakage Events

-Given the underlying assumptions and data found, we assess REM future impact on reducing oil leakages incident resulting from oil importation to Israel, as follows:
+Number and extent of leakage events Given the underlying assumptions and data found, we assess REM future impact on reducing oil leakage es incidents resulting from oil importation to Israelts to Israel, as follows:

-Given the cumulative production of 5,489,000 tonnes of an alternative oil by REM in the years 2025 to 2050, REM may reduce the frequency of incidents in which a significant amount of oil leaked as a result of oil importation to Israel by 2.7% - 4.3%.

-In other words, during this period, REM activity is expected to save 0.4 to 0.6 oil leakages incidents and therefore is expected to save leakages to the tune of 438 to 698 thousand tons.
+Given the cumulative production of 5,489,000 tonnes of crude oil in the years 2025 to 2050 by the partnership, REM may reduce the frequency of incidents in which a significant amount of oil leaked as a result of oil imports to Israel by 2.7% -4.3%.
+In other words, during this period, REM activity is expected to save 0.4 to 0.6 oil spill incidents.
+The amount of oil that will be leaked is estimated at 438 to 698 thousand tons.

-The impact assessment was performed according to two possible scenarios regarding the volume of oil consumption in Israel during this period:
+The impact assessment was performed according to two possible scenarios for the volume of oil consumption in Israel during this period:

-- A. Oil consumption decreases due to technological changes only. - B. Transformation to a low-carbon economy, and oil consumption as required in order to meet the global warming target of up to 2°C.
+- A. Oil consumption decreases due to technological changes only. - B. Beyond a low-carbon economy, and oil consumption as required in order to meet the global warming target of 2°C.